-Here you get all information about TTA for dogs.
-Watchsurgery videos and readin detailabout the bestsurgery method to heal a dog knee - TTA RAPID.
+Here you get all information about TTA (tibial tuberosity advancement) for dogs.
+Watch surgery videos and read in detail about the best surgery method to heal a dog knee - TTA RAPID implants.

 Tibial Tuberosity Advancement (TTA) - How to do the surgery

 Tibial Tuberosity Advancement (TTA) is a popular technique to heal a cruciate ligament rupture of a dog.
 Here you find detailed information how to do a TTA surgery with TTA RAPID.
 First of all you see a short 3D-video-animation of the TTA surgery.
 And after that you can read in detail the surgery instruction.
 Firstly you begin with the pre-operative planning: how to do the x-ray and how to find the right TTA cage size.
 In the next step we introduce the TTA instruments you need to implant the cage into the dog knee.
 You see how to place the Maquet-hole and how to saw the tibia bone with the TTA RAPID saw guide.
 The point "Gerdy's Tubercle" helps us with the orientation.
 Later we carefully open the osteotomy with the TTA spreader instruments.
 And finally you see how to implant the TTA cage into the tibia.

 IMPORTANT: For being able to do a TTA RAPID surgery on your own we deeply recommend to participate a workshop - for example with Dr. Yves Samoy, Ghent University, BELGIUM.
 Just having read this article is not sufficient.

 So let's get an overview of tibial tuberosity advancement by watching a TTA surgery: